ECIP 1112: Olympia Treasury Contract Source

 Execution Control and Spam Mitigation

-• DAO-Only Execution: Only the authorized governance executor MAY invoke disbursement functions.
+• DAO-Only Execution: Only the DAO executor MAY invoke disbursement functions.

 • Proposal Isolation: Proposals MUST be validated externally; the Treasury SHALL enforce execution-only logic.